 This guide starts with that check.
-Once you know whether the entry really rushes directly into the stairs, it becomes much easier to decide whether you need a soft buffer, a visual stop, or no major intervention at all.
+Once you know whether your entry really rushes directly into the stairs, it's way easier to decide if you need a soft buffer, a visual stop, or honestly — no major fix at all.

 Want to check your own entry instead of guessing from one angle?
 Mark the front door directly in the nine-grid tool.

-First: not every door-and-stairs view counts as a strong hit
+Not every door-and-stairs setup counts as a strong hit

-People often judge this layout from a quick glance at the doorway.
-That is not enough.
+People judge this layout from a quick glance at the doorway.
+That's not enough.

-- whether the stairs sit on the main sightline the moment the door opens
+- Do the stairs sit on the main sightline the moment the door opens?

-- whether the door and stairs line up in an almost straight path
+- Do the door and stairs line up in an almost straight path?

-- whether the stairs go up or down
+- Do the stairs go up or down?

-- whether there is any pause between them such as a landing, turn, console, wall, or recessed entry
+- Is there any pause between them — a landing, turn, console, wall, or recessed entry?

-If the stairs are offset, partly screened, or reached only after a few steps of transition, the issue is often lighter than people assume.
+If the stairs are offset, partly screened, or you reach them only after a few steps of transition, the issue is often much lighter than people assume.

 Why this layout feels sensitive in feng shui

-The front door is where the home receives movement, attention, and outside energy.
+The front door is where your home receives movement, attention, and outside energy.
 Stairs add vertical pull and directional force.

 When the two connect too directly, the result often feels like this:

-- the eye gets pulled away too fast
+- Your eye gets pulled away too fast

-- the body moves before it has a chance to pause
+- Your body moves before it has a chance to pause

-That is why people describe this pattern as “hard to hold” or “too rushed.”
-It is not just symbolic.
-It often shows up in the lived feel of the entry.
+People describe this pattern as "hard to hold" or "too rushed" — and it's not just symbolic.
+It genuinely shows up in the lived feel of the entry.

 The three versions that matter most